 While I’ve kept the ‘Vietnamese’ in this Vietnamese pineapple omelette prawn summer rolls recipe it’s important to note that this light, healthy snack is just as much Cambodian as it is Vietnamese.
 Indeed, if there wasn’t a border separating the two regions there’d be little to distinguish much of the cooking of Southern Vietnam and Southern Cambodia.

-I have departed from naming these fresh spring rolls, however, which is what they’re typically called here in Cambodia and Vietnam, and what I’ve used elsewhere, and that’s simply because I want you to find this recipe.
+I have departed from naming these ‘fresh spring rolls’, however, which is what they’re typically translated as here in Cambodia and Vietnam, and what I’ve used elsewhere, and that’s simply because I want you to find this recipe.
 Europeans and North Americans have a tendency to use ‘spring rolls’ (or egg rolls) to refer to the hot fried rolls and call the fresh cold renditions ‘summer rolls’.

 There are just a few differences between this Vietnamese pineapple omelette prawn summer rolls recipe and the prawn and omelette spring rolls recipe in Vietnamese Street Food.

 Tracey and Andreas call for tart unripe pineapple as a contrast to the sweet prawns and the only herb they use is fresh coriander.
-I recommend using sweet ripe pineapple, which is what I found them to do in the Mekong Delta, as the omelette is well seasoned with salt and pepper.
+I recommend using sweet ripe pineapple, which is what I found in the Mekong Delta, along with omelettes well seasoned with salt and pepper.

 I also suggest adding aromatic Thai basil for additional fragrance and flavour and for a little extra crunch I add a couple of thin sticks of cucumber with skin on alongside the pineapple sticks to each roll.
 Two is enough.
 Use everything sparingly.
 You don’t want your delicate rice paper rolls to burst because you’ve over-filled them.